 Q. What can Gift Aid be claimed for?

 A. The Group are able to claim Gift Aid on both subscription payments and donations made by donors – the above form covers both.

 Q. Will I have to reveal any personal tax information?

 A. No all that is needed is very basic information i.e. your name and address and confirmation that you want your payments to be treated as Gift Aid payments.

 Q. Will it cost me anything extra?

-A. No, the Group will simply claim back the tax that would have otherwise have gone to the Inland Revenue.
+A. No, the Group will simply claim back the tax that would have otherwise have gone to the HM Revenue & Customs.
 This way we can use the tax to reduce the impact of subscriptions, and improve the programme we offer.
 It will also save you money in the long term as the revenue we get from claiming the tax back will help prevent large subscription increases.

 Q. What will I have to do in the future?